ian-mcdevitt/dndplayerwiki/January-7th.md

 Keyleth still following Hakour.
 Hakour comes upon a clearing, mumbles something she can't understand, and five dryads appear from the forest.
 She shouts at them, they appear scared, including the one that looks like a leader.
 She turns on his heels and storms away.
 Keyleth alters herself and remains unseen.
 Keyleth continues to follow him, keeping in mind one specific phrase the dryads said, saying it over and over again in her head.

 Oz asks Arauthator to speak dead with the treant.
-Telsa is present as well.
 Oz, Praetus and I brainstorm what we want to ask the treant.
 The conversation goes:

 * Who summoned you?
 	Hakour.